ThrunGroup/BanditPAM-python/README.md

 This is almost certainly not the repo you're looking for.
 You probably want https://github.com/ThrunGroup/BanditPAM.

+This repo only exists as a reference Python implementation, and for the reproducibility of some of the figures in the paper.

 If you use this software, please cite:

 Mo Tiwari, Martin Jinye Zhang, James Mayclin, Sebastian Thrun, Chris Piech, Ilan Shomorony.
 "Bandit-PAM: Almost Linear Time *k*-medoids Clustering via Multi-Armed Bandits" Advances in Neural Information Processing Systems (NeurIPS) 2020.